Bluewater BayLeave a comment

 Bluewater Bay is a made-up town on the extreme north end of Washington State’s Olympic Peninsula, as well as the name of a multi-author series.
-So far I’ve written one short and one novel for the series.
+So far I’ve written one short and two novels for the series.
+They’re listed below in the order they occur, chronologically, but as with all the Bluewater Bay novels, they can stand alone.

 part of the Lights, Camera, Cupid!
 Anthology